Synixe/Documents/constitution.md

 Voting on proposals will take place at meeting.
 A majority vote of the Executive Board is required to pass any proposal.
 The proposal takes effect after receiving approval from the Director of the Executive Board, or after a period of 14 days.

 ## 6.7 - Voting
-* Any Executive Member absent will be recoreded and will not be counted in the vote.
+* Any Executive Member absent will be recorded and will not be counted in the vote.
 * Any Executive Member can abstain from any vote and will not be counted.
 * Any Executive Member can motion to table a vote.
 A two thirds majority vote must pass to table.